 When eating meat, it’s best to choose the leaner cut if you can.
 Typically, if you include meat in your diet on a regular basis, we recommend the leaner sources, such as skinless poultry and fish and lean cuts of pork.

 When red meat has the white marbling throughout, you can tell it’s high in saturated fat.
 Limit those types of meats to special occasions, and focus more on the lean options.
 If you are trying to reduce your meat intake, experimenting with beans or tofu is a great way to start.

 It’s not that you can never have the other, fattier steak.

 If you really love that high-fat steak, just have it every once in a while — that’s okay!
 It’s what you do most of the time that matters.

-If someone came to me and they had a diet very high in those animal fats, I would just work on cutting back a little bit and adding in more plant-based foods.
+If you have a diet very high in those animal fats, work on cutting back a little bit and adding in more plant-based foods.

 Are there certain things to keep in mind if I’m on a heart medication and want to change my diet?

 For example, if someone is on warfarin (sometimes called by its brand names Coumadin and Jantoven), that patient has to be careful of Vitamin K intake, which is in a lot of those dark, leafy vegetables.
 Vitamin K can make warfarin less effective and can increase the risk of blood clots.